 Helen Eby, owner of Gaucha Translations, is an ATA-certified translator (Spanish<>English) and a certified DSHS Translator (English > Spanish) by the Washington State Department of Social and Health Services.
 She is also a Spanish state-certified (Oregon) court interpreter and a medical interpreter certified by the Certification Commission for Healthcare Interpreters (CCHI) as well as the Oregon Health Authority.
 Helen Eby has been working in translation and interpreting since 1984.
 She has been participating actively in the American Translators Association in different roles for quite a few years, helping with the Spanish Division, the Business Practices Education Committee, and the Interpreting Division, of which she is the current Administrator.

-Helen’s background as an English and Spanish teacher also led to her involvement with ¡Al rescate del español!, a layman’s guide to good Spanish writing skills, as well as her participation in the ASTM work group for translation standards.
+Her background as an English and Spanish teacher also led to her involvement with ¡Al rescate del español!, a layman’s guide to good Spanish writing skills, where she tested the early drafts of her book on Spanish writing.

 Helen is a member of the American Translators Association, the International Medical Interpreters Association, and the National Association of Judiciary Interpreters and Translators among others.
 She served as president of the Oregon Society of Translators and Interpreters from January 2014 to September 2016.

-Ms. Guanipa is very active in the T&I community and has served on the Board of her local ATA Chapter, the Association of Translators and Interpreters of Florida (ATIF), first as Secretary, and later as Vice-president, ATA’s renowned blog for new T&I professionals; a member of the Professional Development Committee of the ATA Spanish Language Division, and a reviewer of its quarterly newsletter, Intercambios.
+Daniela is very active in the translation and interpreting community and has served on the Board of her local ATA Chapter, the Association of Translators and Interpreters of Florida (ATIF), as Secretary and as Vice-president; and she has been a volunteer for the ATA Spanish Language Division as a member of the Professional Development Committee and as a reviewer of its quarterly newsletter, Intercambios.

 Helen and Daniela have been working together for years.
 They are both founding members of the newly created Spanish Editors Association, the first and only association created in the United States to address the needs of editors working for the US-Spanish market.
 In addition, they are founding members and contributors of The Savvy Newcomer.